(APPLICABLE TO HOMEWOOD, JHU AT EASTERN CAMPUSES and THE KESWICK CAMPUS)

-All vehicle operators are subject to existing Maryland motor vehicle laws while on the Homewood campus.
+All vehicle operators are subject to existing Maryland motor vehicle laws while on the Homewood campus/Eastern Campus/Keswick Campus.
 In addition, University traffic regulations also apply.
-Violations include but are not limited t
+Violations include but are not limited to-

 Exceeding 15 mph on any campus roadway or parking lot, including driving in a manner or at a speed that is not reasonable or proper.

 Operation of motorcycles, or scooters on University walkways, lawns, or in other unauthorized areas of the campus.

 Failing to yield right of way to pedestrians.

 Operation of a bicycle in a reckless or endangering manner or at a speed greater than reasonable for campus conditions.

 2. PARKING RESTRICTIONS AND PROHIBITIONS:

 Parking on lawns or blocking campus roadways, fire lanes, delivery entrances, service vehicle areas, walkways, handicapped areas and other unauthorized parking areas is prohibited at all times, including university holidays and weekends.